Who?

 300-user planning and workflow system

-From 1998 to the present I’ve been working (on an off) as lead architect and programmer for a planning and workflow system for the Swiss Federal Chancellery.
+From 1998 to the around 2005 I’ve been working (on an off) as lead architect and programmer for a planning and workflow system for the Swiss Federal Chancellery.
 This is a 300-user system, not too complicated in functionality but requiring high availability.

 It’s been interesting to evolve this from scratch in an iterative way, and seeing users and project managers convinced of the release early, release often principle.